creatal/freelance-seo/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [GitHub Flavoured Markdown](https://guides.github.com/features/mastering-markdown/).

-### Support or Contact
+### Freelance SEO Support

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with Freelance SEO?
+Check out our [blog](https://consultantsussex.com/feed-your-head/) where you will find lots of useful information all about Search Engine Optimisation and get in touch when you're ready, so we can help you sort it out.